overbrowsing/overbrowsing.github.io/README.md

 - **Low-Impact Mode**: Automatically adapts to the user's local energy grid's intensity, hiding image resources until users opt to load them.
 - **Sustainable Web Designn**: Maintains all pages under an A+ Digital Beacon score of 0.095g CO₂e per page view.
 - **Nature Reactive**: The background and favicon changes color based on real-time air pollution and the time of day.
-- **Dithered Images**: Optimised visuals with reduced data load for smaller page size.
+- **Dithered Images**: Optimised visuals for faster loading and smaller page weight.

 ## APIs Used